Measuring Physical-World Privacy Awareness of Large Language Models: An Evaluation Benchmark: Human Rating Collection

 \section{Human Rating Collection}

 To evaluate LLM performance, we employed human ratings from five PhD-level raters.
-For action appropriateness experiments, each rater independently scored actions, and the average rating was used to compute the Mean Absolute Difference (MAD) metric.
+For action-appropriateness experiments, each rater independently scored actions, and the average rating was used to compute the Mean Absolute Difference (MAD) metric.
 For selection triplet construction, the most frequent rating determined the final human label for hard positive, neutral, and hard negative actions.
-In Tier 4, binary selection ground truth labels required majority agreement among the five raters.
-All raters were compensated above minimum wage and completed the rating tasks in approximately two hours.
-We note that our ratings, collected from a small group of university-affiliated raters, may not reflect universally agreed standards of appropriateness; expanding to more diverse annotators is left for future work.
-Meanwhile, as mentioned in Section ~\ref{sec:tier4_design}, the raters are familiar and rate based on US-based legal and social norms.
+In Tier 4, binary selection ground-truth labels required majority agreement among the five raters.
+All raters were recruited from our university campus, compensated above minimum wage, and completed the rating tasks in approximately two hours.
+Ratings were collected via Google Forms.
+Our annotators are familiar with, and instructed to rate according to, U.S.-based legal and social norms (see Section~\ref{sec:tier4_design}).